StationFinance/CrossAssetPaymentPool/README.md

 # CrossAssetPaymentPool

-WIP, Needs updating to match changes in BalancerV2 codebase Passing most test. to run the test yourself use truffle + ganache-cli:
+WIP, Needs updating to match changes in BalancerV2 codebase.
+Passing most test.
+to run the test yourself use truffle + ganache-cli: